 The Lonesome American

-Cook and Rose’s second album is a mixture of cornbread, tacos, and broken-down circus wagons,traveling back and forth through time, telling stories – some true and some that might as well be true.
+Cook and Rose’s second album is a mixture of cornbread, tacos, and broken-down circus wagons, traveling back and forth through time.

 Honey from Dried Grass

-The title song of the duo’s first album was inspired by the dry hillsides in California’s Central Valley, where Christopher wondered how a person creates a life out of sparse or impossible situations.
+The title song of their first album was inspired by the dry hillsides in California’s Central Valley, where Christopher wondered how a person creates a life out of sparse or impossible situations.

 Cook and Rose can play a full evening or afternoon or support other acts.
 Their music is appropriate for small halls and concert venues, and can turn a tavern or coffee house into a listening room.
 Find them online at www.cookandrose.com and by email at email@example.com